 If a person truly repents of their heart, it is then a change occurs, and the ears open to the expanded teachings.
 Isiah 6.5-10 is paraphrased by Jesus, especially verses nine and ten:

-And He (Isaiah) said, “Go, and tell the people: ‘Keep on hearing, but [you] do not understand; keep on seeing, but [you] do not perceive [awaken].’* To hear is to hear with the heart, not just the ears, and to perceive with the mind.
-Pertaining to the Bible, to perceive with the heart also symbolizes the mind, to the more complete understanding.
-The will does not refer to personal emotions.
-Regardless of strong feelings, each person is left with what is in their mind and how they will themselves forward, and the heart of faith to do so.
+And He (Isaiah) said, “Go, and tell the people: ‘Keep on hearing, but [you] do not understand; keep on seeing, but [you] do not perceive [awaken].’* To hear is to hear with the heart, not just the ears, and to truly see means to perceive with the mind.
 The underpinning and demonstration of the enlightenment of which Jesus speaks heavily depends on such principles.

 *“Make the heart of this people dull, and their ears heavy, and shut their eyes; lest they see with their eyes, and hear with their ears, and understand with their heart, and return and be healed.”
 V. 10 is considered a chastisement or a negative consequence for not truly listening.